autobrr/autobrr.com/docs/filters/macros.md

 ### Dynamic categories in qBittorrent

 Dynamic resolution for eg movies or tv.
-Very useful to keep things separated and easy to mange.
-With well named releases this works great as a Plex library.
+Very useful to keep things separated and easy to manage.
+With well-named releases this works great as a Plex library.

 Category: `movies-{{ .Resolution }}` = `movies-1080p`, `movies-2160p`